 Our educational opportunities include residency programs in radiation oncology and medical physics, certificate programs in radiation therapy and medical dosimetry, and graduate and postdoctoral training in physics, computer science, biomedical engineering and cancer biology.

-Our departmental educators enjoy national reputations for teaching excellence for training the next generation of physicians, scientists, radiation therapists and medical dosimetrists.
+Our departmental educators enjoy national reputations for teaching excellence in training the next generation of radiation oncologists, medical physicists, cancer scientists, radiation therapists and medical dosimetrists.

 Radiation Oncology Residency Training Program

 The Radiation Oncology Residency Training Program at the University of North Carolina is committed to providing its residents with comprehensive training in the fundamental principles of oncology and cancer management, compassionate patient care, clinical radiation oncology, critical thinking and research.
 The program offers a didactic education in radiation therapy physics and dosimetry, treatment planning, and radiation and cancer biology provided by research and teaching faculty, along with close, mentoring relationships with clinical faculty members in which a multidisciplinary approach to state-of-the-art clinical management of cancer patients, patient safety, and translational research are especially emphasized.